SHARE

 TV-G

-Congress endorses a 3.8% military pay raise for fiscal year 2026, following federal formula tied to private sector wage growth.
+Congress endorses a 3.8% military pay raise for fiscal year 2026, following the federal formula tied to private sector wage growth.
 Both House and Senate Armed Services Committees support the increase, which could mean $1,200-$4,300 more annually for service members depending on rank.
-The raise aims to buffer against expected inflation and policy-driven price increases from new tariffs.
+The raise provides a crucial buffer against expected inflation and policy-driven price increases from new tariffs, continuing the military's streak of annual pay increases since the 1970s.